-DOXA Connexions: Justice Forum at DOXA (The Pruitt-Igoe Myth: An Urban History)The Craft
+DOXA Connexions: Justice Forum at DOXA (The Pruitt-Igoe Myth: An Urban History)News

 This post was written by one of the young women participating in the 2011 Kris Anderson DOXA Youth Connexions Forum, as part of the DOXA Documentary Film Festival.
 “Connexions” is an immersive 2-week program where 6 selected emerging female filmmakers create 6 short films in 6 days, while also connecting with industry professionals & checking out all the doc films & panels

 The Pruitt-Igoe Myth: An Urban History is a film a bout the infamous Pruitt-Igoe public housing project developed for low-income residents of St. Louis in the 1950s.
 The film is comprised mainly of interviews with previous residents as well as archival footage of the buildings and city in which it existed, until demolition of the project a mere 20 years later.